 - Glenville, M. (2015) Alzheimer’s and Dementia – how nutrition can help: Aromatherapy Times Journal: International Federation of Aromatherapists: vol 1 no. 104; p 15-16

 - Godfrey, H. (2018) Essential Oils for Mindfulness and Meditation: Inner Traditions, Bear & Co.
 USA

 - Han, K. H.; Lee, Y. J.; Gu, J. S.; Han, J. H.; Kim, K. B. (2015) Psychosocial factors for influencing healthy ageing in adults in Korea: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4367838/

-- Hess, N. C. L.; Dieberg, G.; McFarlane, J. R.; Smart, N. A. (2014) The effect of exercise intervention on cognitive performance in persons at risk of, or with, dementia: A systematic review and meta-analysis: Healthy Ageing Research: http://www.har-journal.com/archives/612
+- Hess, N. C. L.; Dieberg, G.; McFarlane, J. R.; Smart, N. A. (2014) The effect of exercise intervention on cognitive performance in persons at risk, or with, dementia: A systematic review and meta analysis.
+Healthy Ageing Research: http://www.har-journal.com/archives/612

 - Jackson, W. S. (2014) Selective vulnerability to neurodegenerative disease: the curious case of Prion Protein: Disease Models and Mechanisms Biologists: http://dmm.biologists.org/content/7/1/21.full

 - Jellinek, A.; Novakova, B. (2001) The psycho-therapeutic use of essential oils: International Journal of Aromatherapy: Elsevier Science, Harcourt Publishing: vol 11 no 2; p 100-102